Cape Hunting Dog

 Members of a pack vocalise to help coordinate their movements.
 Their voice is characterised by an unusual chirping or squeaking sound, similar to a bird.
 After a successful hunt, dogs regurgitate meat for those that remained at the den during the hunt, such as the dominant female and the pups.
 Occasionally, they will also feed other pack members, such as very old dogs that cannot keep up.

-Wild dogs are endangered, primarily because they occupy huge ranges and consequently can exist only in large wildlife protected areas.
+Wild dogs are endangered, primarily because they occupy huge ranges and consequently can exist only in large wildlife-protected areas.
 Their hunting method means that, unlike leopards, they are incapable of living unobtrusively and unnoticed in farming areas.
-They are strongly affected by competition with larger carnivores that rely on the same prey base, particularly lions and hyenas, and lions are the greatest cause of mortality in Wild Dogs.
+They are strongly affected by competition with larger carnivores that rely on the same prey base, particularly lions and hyenas, and lions are the greatest cause of mortality in wild dogs.

-There are currently four packs of cape hunting dogs that frequent our property, some months more regularly than others.
+There are currently four packs of Cape hunting dogs that frequent our property, some months more regularly than others.